gitezri/Secure-WordPress/README.md

 ![FTP](https://github.com/gitezri/Secure-WordPress/blob/master/Setting-up-an-FTP-Client.png  "FTP")

-To mitigate this, use programs like SFTP or vsFTP (Secure-FTP or Very Secure FTP)
+To mitigate this, use programs/protocols like SFTP or vsFTP (Secure-FTP or Very Secure FTP)

 You can find more info no secure-FTP here: ![SFTP Information](https://kb.iu.edu/d/akqg  "SFTP")

 Alternatively, you can use SCP, WinSCP.

 SFTP is a Linux secure file transfer utility.
-It practically can't be setup with 2FA key-file for web file transfer.
+Its practical.
+It can be setup with key-file that are basically a 2-factor-authentification 2FA, for web file transfer.

-You have to only rely on entropy passwords, which is good enough.
+You can also merely rely on password entropy (complex passwords), which is good enough.

-Note: SFTP is a subsystem of SSH or OpenSSH and constitutes your secure FTP server.
+Note: SFTP is a subsystem of SSH/OpenSSH and it is what constitutes a "secure FTP server".

+Following are the linux commands to start the service and how to connect to it.

 	service sshd start